-- NOTE: The default SNMP agent configuration usually includes a SNMP community name such as public.
+() NOTE: The default SNMP agent configuration usually includes a SNMP community name such as public.
 For security reasons, you must rename the default SNMP community names.
-For information about renaming the SNMP community names, see Changing The SNMP Community Name. - NOTE: For OpenManage Essentials to retrieve management information from a system running Server Administrator, the community name used by OpenManage Essentials must match a community name on the system running Server Administrator.
+For information about renaming the SNMP community names, see Changing The SNMP Community Name.

+(i) NOTE: For OpenManage Essentials to retrieve management information from a system running Server Administrator, the community name used by OpenManage Essentials must match a community name on the system running Server Administrator.
 For OpenManage Essentials to modify information or perform actions on a system running Server Administrator, the community name used by OpenManage Essentials must match a community name that allows Set operations on the system running Server Administrator.
-For OpenManage Essentials to receive traps (asynchronous event notifications) from a system running Server Administrator, the system running Server Administrator must be configured to send traps to the system running OpenManage Essentials.
+For OpenManage Essentials row openAnage Essentials must match a community name that allows Set operations on the system running Server Administrator.
+For OpenManage Essentials to receive traps (asynchronous event notifications) from a system running Server Administrator, the system running Server Administrator must be configured to send traps to the system running OpenManage Essentials .